 A situationship is a confusing arrangement where one or both parties don't want to claim the other but also don't want anyone else to have them.
 It keeps you on a hook and leaves you hanging, not knowing whether it will end or not, so you don't know what to do during this period.

-Instead of living in perpetual hope that something will change and maybe your situationship partner will want a future with you, Medcalf suggests opening your eyes and seeing your partner for who they are, not what you hope they'll be.
-She says: "People will show you through their actions what they think of you."
+Instead of living in perpetual hope that something will change and maybe your situationship partner will want a future with you, Medcalf suggests opening your eyes and seeing your partner for who they *really* are, not what you hope they'll be.

 The biggest problem with situationships is that you continuously hope that things will get better.
 It takes up a crucial phase of your life.
 You invest a great deal of time—sometimes years—emotions, and even money in a situationship, only for it to end without ever amounting to any commitment.